PeterCookDev/TalksIveEnjoyed/Agile.md

 - [Liz Keogh - An Introduction to Cynefin and related awesome thinking tools](https://vimeo.com/144981699)  [44:40]

 - [Troy Magennis - Agile Metrics - Beyond Burn Up/Down's onto Metric Driven Coaching](https://vimeo.com/144824390)  [41:17]
+Takeaway: Use combinations of competing metrics to stop people gaming the system.
+Quadrant approach - do it fast, do it on time, do it right, keep doing it.
+People won't try to change a number they don't understand.
+Measure the team not individuals.
+Aim for leading indicators that are passively captured.
+When comparing with other teams - show no numbers, show trend only against trend for company.
+Give coaching strategies based on the trendline they have.

 - [Ryan McKergow - Retrospectives strike back](https://www.youtube.com/watch?v=MR9kRtQYCu0) [30:04]